isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2124.md

 ---
-title: Farm Washing System
+title: Automatic Seed Sowing Machine
-permalink: /productivity-solutions-grant/solutionrepo/solution2134
+permalink: /productivity-solutions-grant/solutionrepo/solution2124
 ---

 ### Description

-Washing system equipped with a combination of spray nozzles and brushes to wash produce.
+A machine that sow seeds at a specified depth and position and ensures uniform and consistent seed distribution

 ### Details of Solution